Popular Edible Plants You Can Forage In The Wild

 Japanese knotweed is native to Asia but now grows rampantly in Northeast and Midwest America.
 It is also sometimes known as Japanese bamboo as it has light, hollow stalks that resemble bamboo.
 The best time to eat the plant is when the shoots are young; at this time, they have a lemony flavor.

-Japanese knotweed is a wonderful source of vitamin A and C, iodine and the natural phenol, resveratrol.
+Japanese knotweed is a wonderful source of vitamins A and C, iodine, and the natural phenol, resveratrol.
 It is also known for its heart and anti-aging benefits.

 Lamb’s Quarters

 Lamb’s quarters is a tall weed with white coatings on its leaves.
 The leaves look like teardrops and they grow in clusters with flowers grouped tightly at the top.
 It is also known as wild spinach and has an earthy flavor, which some people claim tastes like chard.
-Lamb’s quarters are rich in protein, calcium and vitamin A, C, and K.
+Lamb’s quarters are rich in protein, calcium, and vitamins A, C, and K.

 The leaves can be eaten raw or cooked but in moderation due to high levels of oxalic acid.